Packaging¶

 PyPI packages¶

-Creating and submitting the packages to PyPI (the repository you query when you do pip install
+Creating and submitting the packages to PyPI (the repository you query when you do pip install) is handled in the make_release.yml workflow.

 This workflow will also create a GitHub release.
 See Release guide for more details.